Émile Poirier: “a necessary step back” to achieve the dream

 Above, see the interview with Émile Poirier.

 “I had options.
-I had been playing in Europe for two years and I tested the waters to find out what opportunity they could offer me here, he said on Wednesday during a virtual discussion with TVA Sports. .that.
+I had been playing in Europe for two years and I tested the waters to find out what opportunity they might offer me here, he said on Wednesday during a virtual discussion with TVA Sports. .that.

 “I’m extremely happy to stay here and be able to play in front of my family and friends since… I can’t even remember the last time!”